Fraud is a criminal offence as defined by the Fraud Act 2006.

 Most commonly it occurs when a person dishonestly makes a false representation in order to gain for themselves or cause loss to another.

 The type of offences for which a person could be prosecuted include:

 - Fraud by False Representation – lying about something with the intention to cause a gain or a loss.

 - Fraud by Failure to Disclose Information – not declaring something when you have a legal duty to do so with the intention to cause a gain or a loss.

 - Fraud by Abuse of Position – where someone abuses a position of trust where there is an expectation to safeguard the financial interest of another and places another at financial risk or causes a loss.

 In each instance the action must be shown to have been dishonest.
 It shouldn’t be possible to commit fraud accidentally; it must be shown that the individual’s actions would be considered to be dishonest by the average ‘man in the street’.

-As well as being a criminal offence, if a person is found to have committed fraud it is likely that they will have also broken the terms of their contract of employment or professional codes of conduct.
+As well as being a criminal offence, if an NHS employee or contractor is found to have committed fraud it is likely that they will have also broken the terms of their contract of employment or professional codes of conduct.